 Lens color is more than just style.
 It doesn’t change the UV protection, but it can affect what you see.
 Sailing World decoded lens colors earlier this year in this article if you’d like to learn more about getting the best sunglasses for your type of sailing.

 Clothing.
 While almost all fabrics are going to protect you to some degree, some are better than others.
 Pay attention to the Ultraviolet Protection Factor (UPF) when buying clothes for sailing.
 REI does a great job of explaining how sun protection clothing works, including the construction and dyes used.
 You can check it out here.
+You can also grab one of our sun shields to cover your face in extra sunny conditions.
+They are lightweight and breathable, the perfect accessory to always have on you on the water.

 Make your own shade.
-There aren’t a lot of shade options on a sail boat, but you can look into getting an awning to help take the edge off during a long regatta or day on the water.
+There aren’t a lot of shade options on a sailboat, but you can look into getting an awning to help take the edge off during a long regatta or day on the water.

 Hydrate, hydrate, hydrate: This is important enough it needs to be repeated three times.
 Dehydration can affect your sailing performance and ruin your day on the water.